Bemus Point, New York: Geography

-Bemus Point is home to many restaurants including the See Zurh House, Coppola’s Pizzeria, The Fish, Ellicottville Brewing on Chautauqua and the Village Casino.
-Bemus Point also has a 9-hole golf course, tennis courts, basketball courts, park and free boat launch.
-The village's school district, Bemus Point Central School District, is home to the Red Dragons of Maple Grove High School, who have won two New York State football championships and have three state championships in women's cross country (2010, 2011, 2012).

 History

 The area currently known as Bemus Point was once part of the territory of the Erielhonan or Erie People Indigenous tribe, first colonized by William Bemus in 1806.
-Bemus had purchased land on both sides of Chautauqua Lake from the Holland Land Company in 1805 at a cost of $1.50.
+Bemus had purchased land on both sides of Chautauqua Lake from the Holland Land Company in 1805 for $1.50.
 He moved his family to the east side of the lake (in the area now known as Bemus Point) on March 9, 1806.
 The Bemus family lived in a log cabin approximately 500 to 660 ft northeast of the current ferry landing site.
 Bemus descendants still reside on original family property along Lakeside Drive north of Bemus Street.

 The village of Bemus Point was incorporated in 1911.

 A ferry connecting Bemus Point and Stow was founded in 1811 by Thomas Bemus.
-The original ferry was a raft built by Thomas, and had to be poled across the lake.
+The original ferry was a raft built by Thomas and had to be poled across the lake.
 Today, a cable-drawn ferry exists in its place and is operated by the Sea Lion Project.
 Until the nearby bridge (now part of I-86) opened October 30, 1982, the Bemus-Stow Ferry was the only way to cross Chautauqua Lake.
-When closed for the winter months, motorists had to travel northwest to Mayville, or southeast to Jamestown to reach Stow.
+When closed for the winter months, motorists had to travel northwest to Mayville or southeast to Jamestown to reach Stow.
 Either way was a 19 mi round trip.
-Local residents often purchased a seasonal pass to use the ferry, commuting to Lakewood, Sherman, or other areas west of the lake.
+Residents often purchased a seasonal pass to use the ferry, commuting to Lakewood, Sherman, or other areas west of the lake.

 Throughout the 1800s, Bemus Point gained popularity as a tourist destination, which promoted its growth and development.
 By the early 1900s, a dance hall known as the Village Casino, which still exists under the same name, became a well-known venue for entertainment, particularly big band music.

 Bemus Point hosted the "Bemus Bay Pops" concert, which involved many local musicians, and was also host to the "Chautauqua Lake Voices", similar to American Idol.

-The village volunteer fire department was chartered in 1920, and began its operations with a Model T fire truck.
-Today the Bemus Point Volunteer Fire Department continues to serve the residents of the village and the surrounding community.
+The village volunteer fire department was chartered in 1920 and began its operations with a Model T fire truck.
+Today, the Bemus Point Volunteer Fire Department continues to serve the village's residents and the surrounding community.

-Today Bemus Point is still a popular summer tourist destination, with a large influx of summer population.
+Today, Bemus Point is still a popular summer tourist destination, with a large influx of summer visitors.